angular/angular/aio/content/guide/structural-directives.md

 * If the condition is truthy and the view is currently displayed, clear the container which also destroys the view.

-Nobody reads the `myUnless` property so it doesn't need a getter.
+Nobody reads the `appUnless` property so it doesn't need a getter.

 The completed directive code looks like this: